yuwtennis/iac-samples/aws/cloud-formation/peer-to-peer/README.md

-# Custom domain name for ECS Task running on EC2 in private network
+# An example of peer to peer communication using custom domain name

 An example template for bootstrapping